 All of the lakes have clear turquoise water and suitable for swimming in summer.
 They are worth visiting in any time of the year.
 Nature and landscapes around are beautiful and you can go for a walk or a hike or a bike ride in the areas surrounding the lakes.

-When we were planning our trip we considered taking a bus tour – Hop On/Hop Off from Salzburg and to the lakes.
+When we were planning our trip we considered taking a bus tour – Hop On/Hop Off from Salzburg to the lakes or a boat trip on Lake Wolfgang.
 But at the end of the day we decided to go by car – drive around the lakes in our own pace and spend longer at the beach at Attersee.

-However, if you are travelling car free then it could be a good option – check the bus tour details here.
+However, if you are travelling car free then bus or boat tours could be a good option for you.

 Although Innsbruck is not too close to Salzburg and it’s worth a night stay on its own, Innsbruck can still be visited within one day trip.